Frequently asked questions about health insurance coverage options in Idaho

 You can read more about Medicare enrollment in Idaho, including details about private Medicare plans — Medicare Advantage, Medicare Part D prescription plans, and Medigap — and how the state regulates Medigap policies.

 Before the ACA’s individual health insurance market reforms, coverage was medically underwritten in nearly every state, including Idaho.
 People with pre-existing conditions were often unable to purchase private plans, or could only get policies that excluded their pre-existing conditions or charged them increased premiums because of their healthcare history.

 The Idaho Individual High-Risk Reinsurance Pool (HRP) was created in 2001 to give people an alternative means of obtaining coverage if they were unable to purchase a private plan because of their medical history.
 By 2010, there were 1,565 members in the Idaho HRP.

 One of the primary reforms brought about by the ACA is guaranteed issue individual coverage; medical history is no longer taken into consideration when an application is submitted.
-Thus the need for high-risk pools has largely disappeared, and the Idaho risk pool stopped enrolling new members at the end of 2013.
-But the plan has not yet terminated coverage for existing members; they can voluntarily transition to the exchange unless notified otherwise by the HRP.
+Thus the need for high-risk pools has largely disappeared.
+The Idaho risk pool stopped enrolling new members at the end of 2013, and the state instructed the insurers to no longer issue new high risk pool plans after April 2017.